-History tells that the Guanche hero Tinguaro brother of Bencomo and son of the Gran Rey Venitomo(Bencomo)of Taoro was killed near the Mirador the look-out of Ermita San Roque in the valley Battle of Aguere around November 15 of 1494.
+By the way, the Guanche hero Tinguaro brother of Bencomo and son of the Gran Rey Venitomo(Bencomo)of Taoro was killed near the Mirador the viewpoint of chapel Ermita San Roque in the valley Battle of Aguere around November 15 of 1494.

-The Views are indeed awesome with the old quarters the Casco of San Cristobal de la Laguna being almost by the mirador's doorsteps.
+The Views from the chapel toward the grid arrangement are indeed awesome with the old quarters the Casco of San Cristobal de la Laguna being almost by the mirador's doorsteps.

 The red lines follow on from the metro Tranvia terminal Trinidad.
 Taxis there may also take you to the airport for example or just give extra information.
 Click the map to enlarge like all the small photos...